Do You Try To Fall Asleep To A Dream Of Your Choice? That’s Dreamscaping

 ADVERTISEMENT

-Therapist and author Dr Kalanit Ben-Ari agrees, noting: "Our ability to dreamscape depends on the extent of consciousness and the skill level of the dreamer.
+Therapist and author Kalanit Ben-Ari, PhD, agrees, noting: "Our ability to dreamscape depends on the extent of consciousness and the skill level of the dreamer.
 There is actually a technique used in therapy called the waking dream process, where the therapist uses relaxation techniques to guide the client to relive their dream in their imagination.

-"Through creative, guided visualisation and imaginative ways to bypass the mind, one can step into the world of the unconscious — where you can gain clarity about the deeper meaning of your psyche, emotional state and spiritual guidance."
+"Through creative, guided visualization and imaginative ways to bypass the mind, one can step into the world of the unconscious — where you can gain clarity about the deeper meaning of your psyche, emotional state, and spiritual guidance."

 Are some people more prone to dreamscaping than others?

-"People who identify as highly sensitive according to psychological testing are more prone to dreamscaping," says Theresa.
+"People who identify as highly sensitive according to psychological testing are more prone to dreamscaping," says Cheung.

 Advertisement